hu-macsy/lama_old/src/doc/user/introduction.rst

 (\L\A\M\A) and will describe the general usage of these features.

-You will find concise :doc:`installation/index` instruction, an easy beginners guide with several short descriptions of our basic data structures, their behaviour as well as simple examples on how to use them (:doc:`tutorial/index`).
+You will find concise :doc:`installation/index` instruction, an easy beginners guide with several short descriptions of our basic data structures, their behavior as well as simple examples on how to use them (:doc:`tutorial/index`).
 An advanced :doc:`lecture/index` of our hands-on session follows before you get the chance to have a look at the :doc:`reference/index`.
 We close with informations about writing own tests (see :doc:`testing/index`) and :doc:`benchmarks/index` and on special hints :doc:`developer/index`.